Here is everything

 Five product ideas were tried under the same roof.
 Two failed outright.
 One turned into a social media marketing arm, another into a trading import business.
 Neither was the answer.
 The third — a platform connecting people with work and gigs in their local context — kept pulling focus.
 That one became GigShip.

-In 2019, the Tony Elumelu Foundation selected GigShip for a $5,000 grant — one of the most competitive early-stage programmes in Africa.
+In 2019, the Tony Elumelu Foundation selected Cosbyte for a $5,000 grant — one of the most competitive early-stage programmes in Africa.
 That was the first real external validation that the idea had legs.

 What nearly a decade in the market produced: